simondlr/mememarkets/README.md

 ```function mintAndDispense(uint256 _amountToMint, address _beneficiary, address _for, uint256 _amount) payable```
 ```function claimFunds() returns (bool success)```

 To build a dapp, you must let the users of your dapp approve your contract so that it can dispense coupons for any meme (in the meme markets).
 Otherwise, it works like a normal ERC20 token.
-You can approve a dapp for a specific meme, rather than *all* memes.
+You can approve a dapp for a specific meme as well (usual ERC20), rather than *all* memes.

 # The Noticeboard Dapp